Table Topics Master

 Procedure |

-Armed with your list of Topics and candidates, thank the Chair for your introduction and address the meeting.
+Armed with your list of Topics and candidates, thank the Toastmaster for your introduction and address the meeting.
 Explain your role to guests clearly and briefly.
-Explain that first time guests will not be selected and that unless time permits for them to volunteer, they can relax.
-Reiterate the timing and lights for each Topic.
 Explain

-if the speaker resorts to "lateral thinking".
+time permits for them to volunteer, they can relax.
 Introduce your theme if you have one.
-Announce your first candidate and their topic.
-If you announce in that order you make it easy for everyone else as they know they are off the hook.
-If you announce the topic first and then the speaker, you raise the bar a little as everyone who hasn't spoken will need to listen until they know their name isn't called.
-It is helpful to briefly reiterate the topic and speaker's name as the speaker makes their way to the front of the room.
-Greet your speakers, firstly by leading the applause and then shaking their hand.
-Lead the appreciation applause when the speaker finishes. the front of the room should never be empty during the session.
+Announce the topic first and then name the speaker, Everyone who hasn't spoken will need to listen until they know their name isn't called.
+It is helpful to briefly reiterate the topic and speaker's name as the speaker makes their way to the front of the room or prepares to speak.
+Greet your speakers, firstly by leading the applause and then if applicable, shaking their hand.
+Lead the appreciation applause when the speaker finishes.
 Should you have time over, consider inviting the guests to volunteer for a Topic. |

 |